wkhere/webassembly/README.md

 * underscores in attribute keys are translated to dash signs
 * you can omit brackets around attributes when using `do`-block, but not when using flat form
+* [void] HTML elements correspond to macros with only attributes and no content argument, like `meta` above
 * if you want to emit just text without surrounding html tag, simply use `text` macro.